There are three Vermont National Parks, including a portion of the Appalachian Trail and Marsh-Billings-Rockefeller National Historical Park.

 Top Things to do - Hiking, Backpacking, Nature Viewing.
 Photography.
 Wildflower Viewing, Trail Running

-Camping - This portion is still in the planning phase but if you are wanting to hike this trail, I would encourage you to read more about this park at the National Park Service page and the North Country Trail Association.
+Camping - This portion is still in the planning phase, but if you want to hike this trail, I encourage you to read more about this park at the National Park Service page and the North Country Trail Association.

-The North Country Trail extended into Vermont in 2019 and the route on the ground is in the planning phase.
-The proposed goal is to extend it for another 45 miles east across the New York State Line to meet with the Long Trail and eventually connecting to the Appalachain Trail at Maine Junction.
+The North Country Trail extended into Vermont in 2019, and the route on the ground is in the planning phase.
+The proposed goal is to extend it another 45 miles east across the New York State Line to meet with the Long Trail and eventually connect to the Appalachian Trail at Maine Junction.

 List of Vermont National Parks

-There are 2 National Parks in Vermont with over 49,000 visitors each year.
-The Vermont National Parks produces over $3.3 million in economic benefits each year.
+There are 3 National Parks in Vermont, with over 49,000 visitors yearly.
+The Vermont National Park produces over $3.3 million in annual economic benefits.

-There are 18 National Historic Landmarks and 12 National Natural Landmarks in Connecticut National Parks.
-There are 150 places recorded by the Heritage Documentation Program and over 116K objects in the Vermont National Park museum collections.
-Along with 20 Archeological Sites.
+Connecticut National Parks have 18 National Historic Landmarks and 12 National Natural Landmarks.
+There are 150 places recorded by the Heritage Documentation Program and over 116K objects in the Vermont National Park museum collections, along with 20 Archeological Sites.

-If you have dreamed of working in the National Parks make sure and check out our article on How to Become a Park Ranger.
+If you have dreamed of working in the National Parks, make sure to check out our article on How to Become a Park Ranger.
 Working in the parks is one of the most amazing jobs you can find.
 There is just something special about waking up and knowing you are going to work in a beautiful park.

 National Parks Near Vermont